 This program is funded by Mr. Tadao Ando, a world-class architect from Osaka, who was awarded the Carlsberg Architectural Prize in May, 1992.
 The Prize was established by the Carlsberg Corporation in Denmark to honor architects who contribute to the development of world architecture and Mr. Ando was the first recipient.
 Mr. Ando, with his deep interest in the internationalization of Osaka, donated all of the prize money (30 million yen) to the Osaka Prefectural Government.
-OFIX received his donation through the Osaka Prefectural Government and, in accordance with the wish of Mr. Ando, established the "Osaka Invitational Program for Short Term Overseas Trainees in Architecture and Arts" as a Tadao Ando - Carlsberg Architectural Prize-Winning Memorial Program.
+OFIX received his donation through the Osaka Prefectural Government and, in accordance with the wish of Mr. Ando, established the "Osaka Invitational Program for Short Term Overseas Trainees in Architecture and Arts(Ando Program)" as a Tadao Ando - Carlsberg Architectural Prize-Winning Memorial Program.
 Also there are companies and sponsors who support the program's objective of inviting about 10 students and young professionals from various Asian countries who specialize in architecture and arts.
 This program is held every autumn for a period of one month.

 In the course of this program, all trainees participate in approximately 10 days of practical on-the-job training at the representative construction companies of Japan in Osaka.
 During the job training, trainees are taken on on-site tours of buildings that are under construction and hear lectures about updated technology in the field of architecture.